Do you ever feel like you and your Managed Service Provider (MSP) are pulling in different directions?

-1. Guaranteed service levels: Is there a penalty clause?
+1. Service levels: Is there a Penalty Clause?

 Browsing the websites of any selection of MSPs suggests they all provide ‘world class’ customer service.
 To tell whether your MSP is one who does from those who only promise, check if they have a penalty clause in their support agreements.
 A penalty clause ensures the MSP has some ‘skin in the game’ and it requires measuring service levels in real-time.
 In addition to measuring response and resolution times, a great MSP will also be measuring and reporting customer satisfaction.

 Standardising on processes and systems provides a clear benefit within an individual organisation.
 But when MSPs try to standardise their entire customer base, problems emerge for their clients.
 Vendors and technologies preferred by the MSP can become standard across all clients, regardless of the needs of individual organisations.
 MSPs benefit from standardisation because it simplifies support and reduces their costs.
 If your MSP suggests ‘everyone’ uses similar infrastructure, tools or applications, questions should be raised why.

 3. Consulting: Sales in Disguise or Expert Review?

 Some MSPs have highly skilled consultants who can add a lot of value by designing technology roadmaps.
 If all of your MSP’s billable recommendations point to services provided by their firm, the value and impartiality of the advice might be queried.
 Leading MSPs do provide a wide range of services which address most core IT requirements.
 However, if issues in specialist areas not offered by your MSP are ignored, you may be a participant in a neatly disguised ‘paid for’ sales process.